Bunkai9448/digipet_PSP/Font_Esp/README.md

 # What if I want a completely new font?
-Follow the RE_Guide and make your own edits to the font and the original table from https://www.romhacking.net/documents/765/
+Follow the RE_Guide and make your own edits to the font and the original table from:
-**Again, save both files (armips and table) with utf8 encoding**
+https://www.romhacking.net/documents/765/
+**Don't forget to save the tbl with utf8 encoding if you have non ascii characters.**